italoplk/predictorLF/README.md

   The validation file names are hardcoded at the Dataset.py.
 While back a function "random_split" was coded to randomly pick the validation cases.
 Since we don't use such approach, it may be currently buggy.

-**For quick tests:**

-  --limit-train: Sets a limited number of light fields to train. (-1 to use all available)

-  --limit-val: Sets a limited number of light fields to validate. (-1 to use all available)

-  --no-wandb: Deactivates the wandb logging.
-(Recommended only for quick testes and debbuging)

 **To prune:**